-Category CAT 1 CA T 2 Passenger category armed forces a stration on office All othe er cases 1A 1B 1C 2D 2E 2F 2G 2H 21 Status Members armed forces (military) Members armed forces (civilian) Civilians under contract of armed forces () Members of other ministries than MoD Disaster relief personnel Family of members of armed forces () Family of members of other ministries than MoD Journalists Others BAF Allowed Allowed Allowed ATC Doccor ager and Co rao Dogulot ione overvie NA/ FAF Allowed Allowed Allowed J 0 ions overvie GAF Allowed Allowed Allowed on to summariz d misunderstar ITAF Allowed Permission by MoD POC: COI Permission by MoD POC: COI contained in t his document v will be presente d in compatibili egulations.
-The ity tables in the LUX Allowed Allowed Allowed aily by EATC/O controlling task: - RNLAF Allowed Allowed Allowed Е ATC Pass sengers-inf O SPAF Allowed Allowed Allowed
+Category CAT 1 CAT 2 Passenger category Members of adminis Members of armed forces and defence administration on official duty All othe er cases 1A 1B 1C 2D 2E 2F 2G 2H 21 Status Members armed forces (military) Members armed forces (civilian) Civilians under contract of armed forces () Members of other ministries than MoD Disaster relief personnel Family of members of armed forces () Family of members of other ministries than MoD Journalists Others BAF Allowed Allowed Allowed and Co rao Poquiat ione ovorvic NA/ FAF Allowed Allowed Allowed Document is created within the EATC with the sole intention to summarize passenger and cargo regulations of the different PN's in order to avoid misunderstandings and clarify the correct application and interpretation of these regulations.
+The information contained in this document will be presented in compatibility tables in the GAF Allowed Allowed Allowed ITAF Allowed Permission by MoD POC: COI Permission by MoD POC: COI LUX Allowed Allowed Allowed requestor/provider domain.
+These tables are to be used daily by EATC/Operational Division personnel in their planning, tasking and mission controlling tasks EATC Passengers-info perational S RNLAF Allowed Allowed Allowed SPAF Allowed Allowed Allowed

-(\) RNLAF :For tactical aircraft and KDC10 on AAR mission, permission required from the Commander of the Air Force (CAF).
+() RNLAF : For tactical aircraft and KDC10 on AAR mission, permission required from the Commander of the Air Force (CAF).
 In all other cases permission is required from Base Commander (BC) Eindhoven AB.